brettstack/codegenie-website/src/content/docs/docs/guides/local-development.md

 ## Run the UI Locally

-After deploying to your developer AWS account, start the UI locally by running:
+After deploying to your AWS account, start the UI locally by running:

 ```sh
 npm run start:ui